When to Apply Pre-Emergent to your lawn in Fairhaven, MA

 The critical Massachusetts spring window

-Massachusetts weather does not ease into spring.
+Fairhaven weather does not ease into spring.
 It jumps.
 Soil temperatures can go from cold and dormant to active in a short stretch, especially after a few sunny days in a row.
+Sandy lots near Sconticut Neck and the coast warm faster than clay-heavy yards inland around Acushnet Heights and Rochester.

-Crabgrass starts germinating when soil temperatures hover around 55°F for a few consecutive days.
+Crabgrass starts germinating when soil temperatures hover around 55 degrees for a few consecutive days.
 You will not see anything yet.
 The growth is happening underground.

 Forsythia bloom is a solid local indicator for timing.
 If you put it down before forsythia blooms, you are often too early.
 If you wait until May because you want to see weeds first, you are often too late.

 For most of Massachusetts, mid to late April is the target window.
-Coastal areas can warm a bit earlier.
-Inland lawns can lag depending on shade, drainage, and exposure.
+Coastal areas like East Fairhaven and the Fort Phoenix side of town can warm a bit earlier.
+Inland lawns in Marion and Rochester can lag depending on shade, drainage, and exposure.

-This is the timing we follow on properties we maintain through our Lawn care programs, because once soil temperatures stay above that range, the window closes fast.
+This is the timing we follow on properties we maintain across New Bedford, North Fairhaven, and the rest of the South Coast through our lawn care programs, because once soil temperatures stay above that range, the window closes fast.

 If crabgrass is your main issue, this is when you put down your best crabgrass preventer strategy for the year.